wrfrohlich/BITalino_Server/README.md

 #### 2.3 - Using the Database (__PostgreSQL__):

-Inside the folder 'database', there are two files, the first file is used to inicialize the database 'bitalino' and the table 'patients' with columns 'name', 'ecg' and 'eda'.
+Inside the folder 'database', there are two files, the first file is used to inicialize the database `'bitalino'` and the table `'patients'` with categories `'name'`, `'ecg'` and `'eda'`.
 The second file is used to check if the database and table was created properly.
-This database created use the exposed port `18000`, user `postgres` and the password is not defined.
+This database created use the exposed port `18001`, user `postgres` and the password is not defined.

 #### 2.4 - Using the Dashboard (__Grafana__):